 The moulding all cut and ready to install:

-Day two was solo for me, as I worked while my husband was at his full time job.
+Day two was solo, as I worked while my husband was at his full time job.
 I started by installing the pencil trim three inches below the chair rail.
 We elected to add this trim to jazz up the overall look a little, and we think it turned out great.
 If time had allowed I would have added an additional layer of small trim to the inside of the boxes, which would have bulked them up and looked really great.
 But, once again, time was a major factor.

 I spent day two measuring and nailing the trim in place.
 My memory is foggy, but I think that was about three hours.